 Define the Organization Unit under which this Virtual User is selectable.

-💡Should ideally match the Services and Workflows accessing this Virtual User, and the OU where your Web Requests and Authentications live. - Select the Bot you configured above.
+💡Should ideally match the Services and Workflows accessing this Virtual User, and the OU where your Web Requests and Authentications live. - Optionally add a Description for internal identification (max.
+256 characters).
+It has no impact on bot behavior.

 -